makinacorpus/makina-states/doc/ansible_cloud_notes.rst

   ANSIBLE_TARGETS="$controller" bin/ansible-playbook \
     ansible/plays/cloud/snapshot_container.yml -e "lxc_template=$vm_tmpl lxc_container_name=lxc$vm_tmpl"

+Arguments:

+    ANSIBLE_TARGETS
+        compute node where the container resides (must be in ansible inventary) lxc_template
+        lxc image to create
+    lxc_container_name
+        lxc container which serve as a base for the image

 Transfer the template to the compute node where you want to spawn containers from that image::